quangnguyen90/my-docker-lemp/README.md

 ### 🚀 Using a virtual host

-- On your machine, run `$ sudo nano /etc/hosts` and add `127.0.0.1  www.lempdemo.local`
+- On your machine, run `$ sudo nano /etc/hosts` and add `127.0.0.1  www.lempdemo.local.com`
-- Change the server name in `docker/local/nginx/conf.d/lempdemo.conf` to `lempdemo.local`
+- Change the server name in `docker/local/nginx/conf.d/lempdemo.conf` to `lempdemo.local.com`
 - Run `$ docker-compose up` again.

 ### Check Browser